dapoi/Jetpack-Compose-Starter-Template/README.md

 # Jetpack Compose Starter Template

-A starter template for Android development using Jetpack Compose, following best practices and modularization.
+A starter template for Android development using Jetpack Compose with Nav3, following best practices and modularization.

 ## Highlights
 - **Jetpack Compose UI** - Fully built using Jetpack Compose for a modern UI experience.